St. James' Church, Southbroom, Devizes

 Young and old are welcome to join us is a wide range of services and other activities.
 There is plenty of space for baby buggies and a creche is provided at the 11:00 am Sunday Service.

-If there is further help that you would like us to provide, or adjustments that would make it easier for you to take part in our activities, please ask any of our ministers or one of our churchwardens, Noel Woolrych and Clare Kent.
+If there is further help that you would like us to provide, or adjustments that would make it easier for you to take part in our activities, please ask any of our ministers or one of our churchwardens, Clare Kent and Paul Jakeman.

 We look forward to welcoming you.